 6. Ski and Ride Bolton Valley

 71 trails and glades, 100km of Nordic and backcountry trails, 312” of snowfall annually, plus night skiing and an awesome après scene in the tavern at the base make Bolton Valley a local favorite.
 It offers the perfect balance of big mountain adventure, family friendly vibes, and fun for every age and ability, and it’s only ten miles away!

 Vermont’s rich history makes it a haven for antique aficionados and Waterbury has no shortage of shops, including one right across the street from our factory.
 Continue two miles north on scenic route 100 (just past Ziemke Glassblowing) and you’ll find Sir Richard’s Antiques and Fine Art where there’s truly no telling what you’ll end up taking home with you.

 If you haven’t noticed, we have an affinity for trails here in Vermont.
 One of the best is the Catamount Trail—a winter-use public path that follows the length of Vermont, and lucky for us, passes through our area.
 Bring your cross-country skis or snowshoes and explore a few miles of its 300-mile length.

 Sampling our ice cream is just the start.
-Keep your taste buds on their toes at the Vermont Annex—located a mere mile and a half north of our factory on route 100.
+Keep your taste buds on their toes at the Cabot Farmers' Store—located a mere mile and a half north of our factory on route 100.
 It’s here that you can nibble a literal smorgasbord of Cabot cheeses, indulge in Lake Champlain Chocolates’ sweet creations, and then wash it all down with samples of spirits from Smuggler’s Notch Distillery.